Ireland–United States relations: Cultural ties

 Irish immigration to the USA has played a large role in the culture of the United States.
 About 33.3 million Americans—10.5% of the total population—reported Irish ancestry in the 2013 American Community Survey conducted by the U.S. Census Bureau.
 Irish Americans have made many contributions to American culture and sport.
 Halloween is thought to have evolved from the ancient Celtic/Gaelic festival of Samhain, which was introduced in the American colonies by Irish settlers.

 A number of the presidents of the United States have Irish origins.
 The extent of Irish heritage varies.
-For example, Chester A. Arthur's father and both of Andrew Jackson's parents were Irish-born, while George W. Bush has a rather distant Irish ancestry.
+For example, both of Andrew Jackson's parents were Irish-born, while George W. Bush has a rather distant Irish ancestry.
 Ronald Reagan's father was of Irish ancestry, while his mother also had some Irish ancestors.
 John F. Kennedy had Irish lineage on both sides.
 Within this group, only Kennedy was raised as a practicing Roman Catholic.
 Former President Barack Obama's Irish heritage originates from his Kansas-born mother, Ann Dunham, whose ancestry is Irish and English.
 President Joe Biden is also an Irish-American on both his parents sides and a practicing Roman Catholic like Kennedy.

 Emigration, long a vital element in the U.S.–Irish relationship, declined significantly with Ireland's economic boom in the 1990s.
 For the first time in its modern history, Ireland experienced high levels of inward migration, a phenomenon with political, economic, and social consequences.
 However, Irish citizens do continue the common practice of taking temporary residence overseas for work or study, mainly in the US, UK, Australia and elsewhere in Europe, before returning to establish careers in Ireland.
 The US J-1 visa program, for example, remains a popular means for Irish youths to work temporarily in the United States.